 Step 1: Take an inventory of your thoughts and feelings

 Are they grounded and realistic or are they distorted and catastrophe-focused?
 Are you optimistic, hopeful, and solution-focused or pessimistic?
 Get in touch with your thoughts and feelings by meditating or relaxing, journaling, sharing with others, or going to counseling.
-To achieve mindfulness, it helps to share your hopes, needs, expectations and vulnerabilities with people you trust.
-Create a gratefulness list to help remind you of the people and parts of your life in which you are grateful.
+Share your hopes, needs, expectations and vulnerabilities with people you trust.
+Create a gratefulness list to remind you of the people and parts of your life in which you are grateful.
 Remind yourself of your strengths.
 As I tell my clients, "Promise me you'll always remember that you are braver than you believe, and stronger than you seem, and smarter than you think"(A. A. Milne).

 Step 2: Harness your thoughts

-To minimize your anxiety, think in terms of facts, (What Is), instead of faulty assumption based (What If) thoughts.
-When you take charge of your thoughts it will help you to feel empowered instead of anxious, powerless, and immobile in a time of crisis.
+To minimize your anxiety, think in terms of facts (What Is) instead of faulty assumption based (What If) thoughts.
+Taking charge of your thoughts will help you feel empowered instead of anxious, powerless, and immobile in a time of crisis.
 For example, instead of using a faulty “What If” thought such as: “What if I touched a doorknob at the store and I’m sick?
 I will die.”
 Think, instead, a true, realistic, believable, “What Is” thought: “I did touch a doorknob at the store, but it is possible that it was not touched by an infected person, and I will be fine.
 Even if I get sick, most people recover.”
 Harnessing your thoughts is also a useful tool in your relationships.
-Being objective and mindful about your thoughts and filters will help you give others the benefit of the doubt and be open-minded to alternate explanations of a situation.
-Remember to practice patience and give others grace during this difficult time.
+Be objective and mindful about your thoughts and filters to help you give others the benefit of the doubt and be open-minded to alternate explanations of a situation.
+Practice patience and give others grace during this difficult time.
 Everyone is trying their best during this unchartered time.

 Step 3: Take control over your behaviors